 Appendix F – Consult / Procedure Conversion

 If you are setting up a CP procedure for an existing consult or medicine procedure, you can automatically convert them to CP using the options ‘Consult to Clinical Procedure conversion utility’ [MD CONCONVERT] and Procedure to Clinical Procedure conversion utility [MD PROCONVERT].
-These two menus are grouped under the ‘Conversion Utilites’ [MD UTILITIES] menu which resides on the MD COORDINATOR menu and they are locked with the MD ADMINISTRAOR security key.
+These two menus are grouped under the ‘Conversion Utilities’ [MD UTILITIES] menu which resides on the MD COORDINATOR menu and they are locked with the MD ADMINISTRAOR security key.
 The utility will convert consult and procedures that are in statuses of Pending / Hold / Scheduled.
 Note that consults or procedures that are setup under DICOM cannot be converted.

 conversion Utilities